Indoor thermal comfort

 The use of personal heaters in air-conditioned areas

 - The use of personal heaters in an air-conditioned area where people are experiencing discomfort may exacerbate the situation, as they can interfere with the automatic control of the heating, ventilation and air conditioning system.
 For example, the operation of a personal heater may cause a nearby heating or air conditioning thermostat to falsely sense that the room is too hot, consequently increasing the cool air supplied to the room.

-- If the heating or cooling is not operating within the acceptable range, report the problem to Facilities & Services or the local operational personnel at your campus/site.
+- If the heating or cooling is not operating within the acceptable range, report the problem to Buildings & Property or the local operational personnel at your campus/site.

-- Use blinds, curtains and solar film to decrease radiant heat from the outside environment.
+- Use blinds (external and internal), curtains and solar film to decrease radiant heat from the outside environment;

 - Negotiate to alter working hours so that work can be done in the cooler parts of the day such as early morning.

 - Wear sufficient clothing with high thermal properties (e.g. wool, polar fleece);